imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 ### When to Use

 - **Always required**: Any `asyncio` program needs an event loop to execute coroutines.
-- **Custom scheduling**: Use when you need fine-grained control over task execution or need to integrate with external event loops (e.g., `uvloop` for performance).
+- **Custom scheduling**: Use when we need fine-grained control over task execution or need to integrate with external event loops (e.g., `uvloop` for performance).
 - **I/O multiplexing**: Essential for handling multiple network connections concurrently.

 ### Pros